Sanctions on Iran block mosque from claiming religious tiles

 A spokesperson for Customs and Border Protection confirmed that the tiles were placed on hold June 21 and that on June 30, the Treasury Department’s Office of Foreign Asset Control determined that, under the sanctions imposed on Iran, the tiles could not be imported.
 The spokesperson said no final determination has been made on the tiles’ disposition.

-The Treasury Department did not respond to emails seeking comment Tuesday.
+The Treasury Department declined comment Tuesday.

 Speakers at Tuesday’s news conference suggested that anti-Islam sentiment may be responsible for the confiscation.